aliciax/analyzeRavelry/README.md

-# Getting Started with Create React App
+# Getting Started with Analyze Ravelry

+This was created for Microsoft's 2022 hackathon.
+The goal is to take some time to analyze the landscape on sizing and the materials used on Ravelry.
+It takes the top and most recent patterns to analyze.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).